kahlil/jumpstart/readme.md

 ```

 This will open a webserver on port 8080.
-Just type 'http://localost:8080' in your browsers address bar.
+Just go to 'http://localost:8080' in your browser.

-You can specify a different port, by adding a snd. argument to your server call
+You can specify a different port, by adding it as an argument to your server call

 ```bash
 node server.js 8040